While Oahu is home to Hawaii’s biggest city, Honolulu, it’s also full of incredible things to do both in and out of the hustle and bustle.

 A UNESCO World Heritage site, this temple is a highly detailed replica of the 1,000 year old Byodo-In Temple in Uji, Japan.
 The site itself is serene and boasts some ornate gardens which are worth taking a walk through.

 This is one of the many places in Hawaii that highlights the multicultural and multiethnic social landscape of the islands.
+Prefer a guided tour?
+This full-day circle island tour includes a stop at the temple.

 23. Hike to Manoa Falls